aiverify-foundation/moonshot/docs/user_guide/web_ui/moonshot_interface/redteaming.md

-When you click on the redteaming icon, you will be directed to this page.
+When you click on the red teaming icon, you will be directed to this page.

 ![redteam_home](../imgs/redteam_home.png)